 As a First Time Buyer in Derby that has started house hunting, you may have found a property that has drawn you to make an offer.
 Creating a proposal is a key factor in the mortgage process and is just as important as part of the homebuying journey so needs to be approached with care.

-Whilst you’re looking at properties and wanting to make an offer, you need to remember that other applicants will be searching the market at the same time which makes it so as you need to put yourself ahead of the game.
-You should make it so as you give yourself the best chances of getting your offer accepted.
+When you’re looking at properties and are looking to make an offer, you need to keep in mind that other applicants will be scouring the market as well.
+This means you need to put yourself in a better position than them to have a better chance of getting your offer accepted.

-If your second offer goes on to be rejected, then sometimes it just means you may be left with the sole option of being willing to pay the original asking price which happens mostly if the property is relatively new to the market.
-In some cases, you have to walk away and find somewhere else.
+Your second offer may get rejected too which sometimes means that you will left with the only option of paying the original asking price, which is the case if the property is quite new to the market.
+Sometimes, it can mean that you have to walk away and find somewhere else.

-Some houses if they are being sold lower than you expected, can sometimes be down to such reasons as being repossessed, sold to a sitting tenant at a discounted price or it was an inter-family sale.
+If they are getting sold lower than you expected, some houses can sometimes be down to such reasons as being repossessed, sold to a sitting tenant at a discounted price or it was an inter-family sale.